seek-oss/braid-design-system/.changeset/cold-ways-move.md

 'braid-design-system': patch
 ---

-Dropdown: Dim chevron in the field when disabled
+Dropdown: Lighten chevron when disabled

-Decreases the prominence of the chevron icon when `disabled`.
+The visual prominence of the chevron icon is now lower when `disabled` is set to `true`.